shettyscience/4n6/pages/research/res3.md

 tagtraining: training
 tagbasics: basics
 author: ka4n6
 description: Koo App is an Indian microblogging and social networking site based in Bangalore.
-Koo is available for download on both Android and iOS platforms.
-It can also be used directly on web browsers but I have observed some bugs on web browsers.
-As per latest data (February 2021) Koo has over 3 million users and most of the users are Indians.
 It is being projected as an alternative of twitter in India and has features almost similar to twitter.
 One unique feature of Koo is that it is available in multiple languages allowing people to communicate in local languages.
-As of now it is supporting five languages (English, Hindi, Kannada, Tamil and Telugu), but has plans to add seven more Indian languages.
+As of now it is supporting five languages (English, Hindi, Kannada, Tamil and Telugu).